iOS Development Guide: Creating Your First App (Part II)

 @end

 We need to declare IBOutlets (Interface Builder Outlets) for each of the elements in our app.
-This is what @property is creating – a new outlet for Xcode to connect into the interface.
-I also defined two actions which in layman’s terms are blocks of code to execute whenever they’re called.
+This is what @property is creating – a new outlet for Xcode to connect to the interface.
+I also defined two actions which, in simple terms, are blocks of code that execute whenever they’re called.

-Now we get into the differences from .h and .m files.
-We’ve declared all of these functions and variables, but they don’t do anything or connect into anything right now.
+Now we get into the differences between .h and .m files.
+We’ve declared all of these functions and variables, but they don’t do anything or connect to anything right now.
 We need to implement the functionality into our FirstViewController.m.
-Save any changes and click to open the FirstViewController.m in Project Navigator.
-We need to create a synthesis accessing elements in the First View header.
+Save any changes and click to open FirstViewController.m in Project Navigator.
+We need to create a synthesis to access elements in the First View header.
 This is performed with @synthesize so now our actions can manipulate the different objects on-screen.

-Add the @synthesize tempTextBox, calcResult; into the FirstViewController.m so the first few lines will look like below:
+Add the @synthesize tempTextBox, calcResult; into FirstViewController.m so the first few lines will look like this:

 #import "FirstViewController.h"